elmq0022/elmq0022.github.io-src/content/ChipyBlogPost01.md

         print("Complete.
 There were {} entries entered into the database.".format(count))
 ```

-This did take a several attempts on my part.
+This did take several attempts on my part.
 My first iteration, for example, did not use Django's ```bulk_create``` function.
 I figured hitting the database over and over would be inefficient, I didn't realize it would take hours to load.
-Also, my intially code had two models, one for the Chinese entries and another for the English definitions.
+Also, my intial code had two models, one for the Chinese entries and another for the English definitions.
 That approach proved to be uncessarily complicated while not providing any tangible benefits.

 # Conclusion